Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 Fonts matter, but the deeper issues remain:

+- stable symbol identity in the facial system
 - representation of signs, not only symbols
 - compatibility with existing encoded data
 - sorting and collation